 From Robert Fludd, The Divine Monochord, from Macrocosm, 1617/1618

 Martin Gut’s musical influences range from John Cage, Karl-Heinz Stockhausen and Derek Bailey, to folk music and Death Metal.
 It is to this melting pot that his theoretical considerations are then brought to bear.
 Apart from an interest in the music of the spheres as described by Plato and Kepler (and up-dated by the music theorist Rudolf Haase), other theoretical considerations include an interest in non-classical methods of tuning.
-In the case of the Electro-Scheidt, Gut’s compositions often consist of compositional units that allow and draw their final form from spontaneous improvisation as a reaction to the specific circumstances of a concert.
-The Electro-Scheit enables Gut to extract the overtones that otherwise lie hidden in any note produced by a conventional instrument.
-By playing both sides of a moveable pick-up head, the musician/composer/inventor is not only able to elicit these hidden tones but can also modulate them.
-The result is a series of high-pitched overtones that enigmatically meander around an underlying, much deeper pulse of ground tones.
-Although there are some parallels to throat or overtone singing, in throat-singing, a single ground tone is produced, whilst the singer modulates and forms a melody of overtones using a variety of techniques.
-The melody that results is thus a sequence of high-pitched overtones set against a deep, guttural growl.
-In the case of Martin Gut, two ground tones can be sustained, which whilst alternating in close temporal proximity to each other, can be far removed from one another in pitch.
-As a consequence of this, a complex melody of overtones (as in throat singing) cannot be played but this is not something that Gut is interested in.
-Rather he is interested in exploring (amongst other things) micro-tonal differences in pitch, this being something that his Electro-Scheit is perfectly designed for.
-Although this often results in some of the musical units he composes having meditative qualities, others are more dynamic, building up musical tensions which during the course of a composition are then resolved.
+In the case of the Electro-Scheidt, by playing both sides of a moveable pick-up head, the musician/composer/inventor is not only able to elicit the hidden overtones but can also modulate them.
+The result is a series of high-pitched tones that enigmatically meander around an underlying, much deeper pulse of ground tones.
+Although this often results in some of the music having meditative qualities, this is not always the case and other pieces are more dynamic, with musical tensions being built-up that during the course of a composition are progressively resolved.

 In musical tuning, what is important is that when the notes of a scale are played (regardless of whether in either ascending or descending order), the divisions should represent or intimate a sense of order.
 Each tone should be distinct from the other and the ratios between tones should leave a space between them that is pure, distinct and uncluttered.
 Equally there should be enough diversity within a system to allow variation and variety.
 On reaching the octave or the tonic, there should be the impression of something having been completed.
 Nevertheless the scale is a theoretical construction and is not a melody in itself.
 Accordingly the scale should have a certain rigidity to it.
 This gives structure and invites the invention of melodies that twist, turn and combine to make counterpoints and harmonies.
 Being a matter of preference, different cultures have different methods or “modes” of tuning which in turn give rise to some notes and combinations of notes being used more than others.
 At the beginning of the twentieth century, with their so-called “atonal music”, composers initiated a program whose aim was to avoid such structures.
 By paying equal attention to all the notes of the octave they sought to go beyond the hidden boundaries and confines of traditional “tonal” music.
 Martin Gut’s Electro-Scheit compositions are however not so much intent on transcending or going beyond boundaries as revealing the repertoire of potential music that is inherent in any note struck.
 His program is not therefore a modernist program like atonal music but rather is a return back to the beginning, back to the first resonance’s with which music and perhaps the world began.

 This return back to the origins of music enables him to “see” and hear the world anew, opening up fresh avenues within more conventional fields of musical expression.
-In this way Martin Gut’s interest in non-classical methods of tuning music, far from being purely theoretical, is practical and a composition written for guitar to accompany a Classic Greek poem by Alexander Curtis uses, for example, a tetrachordal system of tuning.
+In this way Martin Gut’s interest in non-classical methods of tuning music, far from being purely theoretical, is practical and a composition written for guitar to accompany a poem written in Classic Greek by Alexander Curtis uses a tetrachordal system of tuning.

-The music of Martin Theodor Gut is important and relevant to our times as instead of focusing on what is (as in a modernist program), or on what was (as in a historicist program), he combines what is and was, with glimpses of what could be.
-An important vehicle for the expression and realisation of this conception of music is Gut’s ensemble Brennstein in which the composer is joined by Günther Gessert, playing marxophone and theremine and Gabriele Teufner who plays flute and saxophone.
+An important vehicle for the finding his way towards his own kind of music is Gut’s ensemble Brennstein in which the composer is joined by Günther Gessert, playing marxophone and theremine and Gabriele Teufner who plays flute and saxophone.